LHL670/NTUT-Thesis/README.md

 ### 2\.
 Download the Dataset

-This project uses the VIGOR (Vision for Geo-localization on a Rig) dataset.
+This project uses the VIGOR dataset.
 Please download it from the official source and extract the files.

 Next, update the `dataset_root` variable in the following scripts to point to your dataset's root directory: